microsoft/azure-shortcuts-for-java/README.md

 </azureShortcutsAuth>
 ```

+You can just save a file with these contents and use it as your "auth-file" in the example above.

 ### Virtual Machines

 #### Creating a Linux VM in a new, default cloud service with SSH set up